richstokes/InfiniChat/README.md

 # InfiniChat
 InfiniChat is an application that simulates conversations between two LLMs using Ollama.
+The models maintain full conversation history, allowing them to reference previous exchanges just like ChatGPT.

 ## Requirements